-Some civil rights groups, trade groups, and others have asserted that H.R.
-7521 could infringe the First Amendment rights of TikTok, hosting services, and users.
+Some civil rights groups, trade groups, and others have asserted that provisions included in the PAFACAA could infringe the First Amendment rights of TikTok, hosting services, and users.
 Similar claims were made with respect to the Trump Administration's restrictions on TikTok and WeChat and with state laws restricting TikTok, as discussed in a prior Legal Sidebar.
 (Ongoing litigation over a Montana law barring TikTok from operating in the state is discussed in more depth in a separate Legal Sidebar, although some of the legal issues raised in that case are specific to the state law context.)
 In cases challenging these restrictions in court, users argued the government violated the First Amendment by barring them from accessing an important forum for speech.
 TikTok claimed bans on the platform affect its own speech, in part by citing constitutional protections for speech hosts-a doctrine at issue in two cases currently pending before the Supreme Court.
 In other cases, TikTok also challenged bans as prior restraints, a distinct First Amendment doctrine raising additional constitutional considerations.
 App stores and other sites have alleged similar constitutional privileges to curate and display content.

-Some Members of Congress and government officials have defended H.R.
-7521's constitutionality by arguing the bill regulates conduct rather than targeting the content of speech.
+Most of the provisions enacted in the PAFACAA were introduced in H.R.
+7521, and when that bill was introduced, some Members of Congress and government officials defended its constitutionality by arguing the bill regulates conduct rather than targeting the content of speech.
 The First Amendment prevents the government from unduly infringing expressive activity-whether so-called "pure" speech or expressive conduct-but does not bar the government from regulating conduct without any expressive element.
 First Amendment protections are triggered if a law targets conduct with both expressive and nonexpressive elements or has the inevitable effect of targeting expressive activity.
-With respect to H.R.
-7521, some have argued that the bill focuses on national security threats and an application's ownership by a foreign adversary-characterized as nonexpressive conduct of covered platforms.
-On the other hand, because the bill specifically identifies TikTok and could allow the President to designate other websites or applications that serve as platforms for speech, it could be seen as "singling out those engaged in expressive activity" and trigger First Amendment scrutiny.
+With respect to the PAFACAA, some have argued that provisions in the Act focus on national security threats and an application's ownership by a foreign adversary-characterized as nonexpressive conduct of covered platforms.
+On the other hand, because the Act specifically identifies TikTok and could allow the President to designate other websites or applications that serve as platforms for speech, it could be seen as "singling out those engaged in expressive activity" and trigger First Amendment scrutiny.
 A federal trial court, for instance, ruled that a Montana law prohibiting TikTok's operations in the state targeted expressive activity, not solely nonexpressive conduct, because it banned a means of expression.

-Another argument that H.R.
-7521 might not burden speech could stem from the bill's posture as a forced divestiture rather than a ban.
-Specifically, some have pointed out that H.R.
-7521's prohibitions only apply if TikTok does not execute a "qualified divestiture," suggesting that the app can continue to operate "so long as it resolves the national security risks posed by its ownership structure."
+Another argument that the PAFACAA might not burden speech could stem from the Act's posture as a forced divestiture rather than a ban.
+Specifically, some have pointed out that the Act's prohibitions only apply if TikTok does not execute a "qualified divestiture," suggesting that the app can continue to operate "so long as it resolves the national security risks posed by its ownership structure."
 Depending on whether and how divestiture occurs, users might still be able to access the platform to share and receive speech, and app stores and hosting services might still be able to host the platform.
 The divestiture requirement could seemingly still burden TikTok's ability to operate a platform for speech, however, and the Supreme Court has recognized that even arguably economic regulations or restrictions short of a complete ban can burden speech in ways that potentially trigger some form of heightened judicial scrutiny.